matiasjpedro/CrazyTown/README.md

 ## Features:

+* Portable, .exe + .dll = 4 MB.
 * Filter using C synthax instead of complex regex.
 * Drag and drop files.
 * Copy/Paste text To/From Clipboard
-* Stream latest file from "x" folder.
 * Save/Delete/Override Filter presets.
 * Copy/Paste filter preset To/From Clipboard.
-* Word highlight.
+(Useful to share filters with colleagues)
+* Filter highlight, different colors per filter.
 * Toggle each individual filter (Cherrypick).
 * Peeking functionality (Ctrl+Click) in the filtered line it will show you that line the the full view of the file.
 * Word Selection.
 * Line Selection.
 * Multithread filter parsing with almost perfect scalability until we hit diminish return.
 * AVX instructions for filter parsing (15/10x speeds than a linear haystack search).
+* Stream latest file from "x" folder.
+(Useful to get the output of whatever program that writes in folder like Unreal)
 * Open source.

 ## Usage: TODO